pyiron/pyiron_base/CONTRIBUTING.rst

 **notebooks.yml**

-This workflow is used to test, if the code is compatible with jupiter notebooks.
+This workflow is used to test, if the code is compatible with jupyter notebooks found in in the [notebooks folder](https://github.com/pyiron/pyiron_base/tree/master/notebooks).
 First, the environment is setup and a conda environment is created based on ./.ci_support/environment-notebooks.yml.
 After that, the script ./.ci_support/build_notebooks.sh is executed, which tests if the notebooks can be executed.